 PS: This is a wonderful question.
 The person to whom we’re almost always trying so hard to pitch something is, essentially, ourselves.
 Every time we attempt to discover and create how we truly feel about an elusive subject, we must convince ourselves that the results will prove worth the effort.
 The shitbird’s logic of avoidance and delay are forms of fearful obfuscation.
 We must sell ourselves on the struggle to overcome our terror of failure.
 To accomplish this, we must create in ourselves a salesperson as obstinate and indomitable as that of our shitbird.

-LM: Another way in which your father’s salesmanship influenced your writing, as described in Comforts of the Abyss, was through his ability to use storytelling as a successful way to woo customers.
+LM: Another way in which your father’s salesmanship influenced your writing, as described in Comforts of the Abyss, was through his use of storytelling as a means of wooing customers.
 You tie your father’s acumen as a teller of stories to your early roots as a fiction writer, the main genre in which you wrote before becoming a poet.
 How did starting out as a fiction writer shape your approach to creating poems, and can you elaborate on what you view as the role of cross-genre engagement in the education and development of a writer?

 PS: The poet and fiction writers in me have seldom liked each other, at times finding it hard to even tolerate each other’s presence, let alone success.
 When I looked through my father’s eyes at my desire to write poetry, I resented both my passion for the art form and any success I achieved in it.
 I felt that way because the all-or-nothing, win-or-lose worldview that my father possessed as an immigrant didn’t seem to accommodate my identity as a poet.
 My father valued Ernest Hemingway’s achievement and acclaim, and though I didn’t understand this until I was in my late forties, my ambitions in poetry were a means of escaping my father’s influence on what I could or should write.